The issue: Remote Desktop can’t find the computer

-First of all, make sure that the destination computer is open, as you can't use Remote Desktop to connect to a computer when it is turned off.
-Then, you can take one or more solutions listed below to fix RDC not finding and connect to the target PC successfully.
+If your Remote Desktop Connection couldn't find the destination computer, make sure that the destination computer is open, as you can't use Remote Desktop to connect to a computer when it is turned off.
+Then, you can take one or more solutions listed below to repair the problem and connect to the target PC successfully.

 Solution 1.
 Check whether you have input the right computer name

 If you have input the wrong name of the remote computer, of course, the issue happens.
 To check out the computer name, right-click "This PC" and choose “Properties”.
 Or you can use the IP address to replace the hostname of the remote PC.

 Solution 2.
 Replace computer name with IP address